-Sam Basile's a Manager of Strategic Customer Success at ZoomInfo, and was one of the elite CS practitioners speaking at March’s Customer Success Festival.
+Sam Basile's a Manager of Strategic Customer Success at ZoomInfo, and was one of the elite CS practitioners who spoke at March 2022’s Customer Success Festival.
 ZoomInfo is an AI-led business database that provides accurate and actionable B2B contact information to accelerate decision-making, as well as the growth of sales and marketing teams.

 - What is product storytelling?

 - What is the most critical aspect of product storytelling?